 - Program designates staff whose responsibility is to identify and recruit landlords and encourages them to rent to homeless households served by the program.
 Staff has the knowledge, skills, and agency resources to understand landlord's perspectives, understand landlord and tenant rights and responsibilities, and negotiate landlord support.
 A program may have dedicated staff for which this is the primary responsibility.
-If a program does not have a dedicated staff person(s) who performs this function, case manager job descriptions must include responsibilities including landlord recruitment and negotiation and at least some of the program's case managers must be trained in this specialized skill set to perform the recruitment function effectively. - □ Staff is trained on housing identification, landlord tenant rights and responsibilities, and other core competencies as well as the wider array of housing assistance available within a community.
+If a program does not have a dedicated staff person(s) who performs this function, case manager job descriptions must include responsibilities including landlord recruitment and negotiation and at least some of the program's case managers must be trained in this specialized skill set to perform the recruitment function effectively.
+Staff is trained on housing identification, landlord tenant rights and responsibilities, and - Staff is trained on housing identification, landlord tenant rights and responsibilities, and other core competencies as well as the wider array of housing assistance available within a community.
 Program has routine ways to onboard new staff and to keep staff regularly updated on new strategies, policies, and housing assistance options in the community.